 STUDENTS AT RGUC

-University of Birmingham Physician Associates
+University of Birmingham and Aston Physician Associates

 Formerly known as physician assistants, the role of the physician associate (PA) is a rapidly growing healthcare specialty in the UK, working alongside doctors in hospitals and in GP surgeries.
 PAs support doctors in the diagnosis and management of patients.
 They are trained to perform a number of tasks, including taking medical histories, performing examinations, analysing test results, and diagnosing illnesses under the supervision of a doctor.